milestogo/serval-meshextender/MeshPotato2/mesh-potato2-readme.md

 Todos:
 - there is a kernel bug that causes 11n to throw out TX errors ( phy0 0x004) Dropping to 11g seems to solve this.
-Voice is largely unusable.
+Voice is largely unusable at 11n.
+	To work around, edit /etc/config/wireless and change 11gn to 11g.
 - test & fix firewalls
 - /etc/init.d/fix-ip is a kludge - steal something better from commotion.
 - switch to commotion network standard of public ip range  based on MAC